phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq6_17:

 6.17 Transformations: I can't enter my own mimetype!
-WTF is this feature then useful for?
+What is this feature then useful for?
 -----------------------------------------------------------------------------------------

-Slow down :).
-Defining mimetypes is of no use, if you can't put transformations on them.
+Defining mimetypes is of no use if you can't put transformations on them.
 Otherwise you could just put a comment on the column.
 Because entering your own mimetype will cause serious syntax checking issues and validation, this introduces a high-risk false-